Los Angeles pass and card

 Look for the "Reservations and Scheduling" section at the bottom, after the prices.

-CityPASS Los Angeles has a highly variable format, and therefore it becomes more complex to do simulations of affordability.
+CityPASS has a highly variable format, and therefore it becomes more complex to do simulations of affordability.

 In absolute value it is a pass that is economically worthwhile, since on average I pay $170 (I average the various options and dates), but I see 4 attractions, paying on average $170/4 = $42 per attraction.